overnode-org/overnode/seeds/localhost/README.md

 UN  10.32.4.1  104.59 KiB  32           100%             26fca3ba-2451-4ee4-8050-be48cdf57c8a  rack1
 ```

-Note that cassandra recognized the same IP address as assigned by the clusterlite:
+Note that cassandra recognized the same IP address as assigned by the cade:
 ```
-user@lolcahost:~$ sudo clusterlite lookup cassandra 10.32.4.1
+user@lolcahost:~$ sudo cade lookup cassandra
+10.32.4.1
 ```

 ### Next steps
-Modify the [clusterlite.yaml](./clusterlite.yaml) file to launch your services.
+Modify the [cade.yaml](./cade.yaml) file to launch your services.
 You may browse for and try [other sample configurations](../../examples) to get started.